Time Out says

 Wine bars might be appearing on all fronts right now, but Gerald’s is the true battle-tested, five-star general

-Gerald’s Bar has been on the tip of everyone’s tongue since it opened in the sleepy suburbs of Carlton North 11 years ago.
+Gerald’s Bar has been on the tip of everyone’s tongue since it opened in the sleepy suburbs of Carlton North in 2007.
 They’ve kept the party going and the booze a-flowin’ all these years without bending to anyone’s will, which is what makes them the true Legends of the 2018 Time Out Bar Awards.

 Gerald’s is and always has been bursting with personality: convivial, boisterous, eccentric, but at the same time, utterly approachable with a flawless soundtrack and a poster of a young Michael Caine watching over you.
 Sure, the wine list is a massive 200 bottles long, with a few bin ends, but the staff are helpful enough to decipher it for you.
 There are classic bottles from around the world sitting among the new, crazy, skin contact wines the kids are quaffing these days.
 Here, a handful of reds and whites are picked by the timely few, dictating what will be on by the glass for the next five pours.
 Spirits are aplenty, and they can mix you up a tonic for what ails you, but don’t expect any tricky bartending.
 Beers are quenchers, so there are no obscure craft brews that require chewing.